 Big news!
-1916: The Blog is now available for pre-order – get your copy at Amazon now!
+1916: The Blog is now available! – get your copy at Amazon now!

 “What if the internet existed a century ago?”